Pre-sessional English courses

 What experience does CELL have of online teaching?

-In 2020, we successfully taught over 600 pre-sessional students, all online.
+In 2020 and 2021, we successfully taught over 600 pre-sessional students, all online.
 We have a pool of highly experienced staff and have external recognition for our own creative and relevant in-house materials.

-We were the first section of DMU to offer full face-to-face online teaching sessions when the pandemic first hit the UK early last year.
+We were the first section of DMU to offer full face-to-face online teaching sessions when the pandemic first hit the UK in early 2020.
 Our pre-sessional materials are developed in-house, and CELL colleagues have created numerous asynchronous (guided self-study) materials to support our live face-to-face online teaching.

 CELL at DMU has been shortlisted as a Finalist in the Green Gown Awards 2020 specifically for the quality and relevance of that material, focusing on sustainability issues.

 Learning English through sustainability: Teaching international students English for academic purposes using the SDGs